cbg-ethz/metMHN/README.md

 pip install -e .
 ```
 ## Run metMHN
-We provide an example analysis of a reduced lung adeno carcinoma (LUAD) dataset, that can be run on a standard desktop by first starting a jupyter notebook server
+We provide an example analysis of a reduced lung adeno carcinoma (LUAD) dataset that can be run on a standard desktop by first starting a jupyter notebook server
 ```bash
 jupyter notebook
 ```